bentaly/open-weather/README.md

 gulp
 ```

+A tab should open with the app - please refresh if the styling is off - see below.
-Note running this locally does not enable geolocation - see below
+Note running this locally does not enable geolocation - see below.

 ### Notes from the Author